blackcats/my-git-repository-template/README.md

 As mentioned above, this is my personal template for new repository.
 It contain generic template that I use to create github (and gitlab) repository.

-Template are, for example:
+Template are:
 - Issues template
 - Pull or Merge Requests template
-- Actions scripts template
+- Actions scripts
 - ...

 ## Installation